abbya18/abbya18/README.md

 <!--
 **pentelala/pentelala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+-->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a discord bot and a personal website!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript, Python, and speaking Korean
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...

-- 📫 How to reach me: ...
+- 📫 How to reach me: linkedin!
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I have heterochromia, a condition that makes the color of one eye different from the other :D
--->